 Not only do circles create a contained space, but they also imply entire worldliness.
 In old times, a village was often mapped in a circle, which was probably the whole world to its inhabitants.

-Letterpress printed in black ink on textured white paper with deep impression.
+Letterpress printed in black or blue ink on textured white paper with deep impression.